sergeyzwezdin/hexo-generator-redirect/README.md

 - /old-url1
 - /old-url2
 ```
-3. Create layout template for the redirect page (for more details see below).
+3. Create a layout template for the redirect page (for more details see below).
-4. The the website 🤝.
+4. Build the website 🤝.

 ## Creating the template

-Create `redirect.ejs` in `layout` folder of your theme.
+Create `redirect.ejs` in the `layout` folder of your theme.

-You can use `post` variable in the template.
+You can use the `post` variable in the template.
 To access the target page information, use `page.target.path`.

 Here is an example of the redirect page layout (`redirect.ejs`):